Code-Institute-Submissions/med_app_trial/README.md

 ### Content

-...No external information sources were used.
+- No external information sources were used.